 - 2.1 The Council will approve the capital programme for the 2005/06 financial year at its budget setting meeting on 2 March 2005 after consideration of the final proposals by Cabinet on 22 February 2005.
 The programme will include schemes financed both from service-specific allocations and discretionary corporate funding.
 This report deals only with the proposed uses of allocations that are specific to housing, based on 2005/06 main allocations confirmed at the point of its preparation.
-The overall draft capital programme will be considered by Scrutiny Management Commission on 31 January, including the proposed uses of corporate funding. - 2.2 Most housing capital funding comes directly from the government, although there are other earmarked funding streams such as useable capital receipts and external contributions towards capital expenditure.
+The overall draft capital programme was considered by Scrutiny Management Commission on 31 January, including the proposed uses of corporate funding.
+Scrutiny Management Commission had no comments to make on the proposed Housing Capital Programme - 2.2 Most housing capital funding comes directly from the government, although there are other earmarked funding streams such as useable capital receipts and external contributions towards capital expenditure.